dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 hide someone from the truth or ultimately lead to someone feeling better about themselves.

-Accepting life with the consequences of the truth forces us to be cognizant, as we strive forward, of how our actions affect those around us.
+Accepting life with the consequences of the truth forces us, as we strove forward, to be cognizant of how our actions affect those around us.
 Those of us dependent on lies become weaker versions of ourselves.
-However, they gain strength with manipulation because they excel at manipulating circumstance.

-- note the disadvantages of doing so
+However, they paradoxically gain strength with manipulation because they excel at manipulating circumstance.
+Yet, those who do so usually do not understand what they are doing or why and almost invariably end up burning themselves out.

-Actually, we might say that some lies are good, but I believe that we should strive never to lie, if we can help it.
+We might say that some lies are good, but I believe that we should strive never to lie, if we can help it.
 How do we deal with lies that harden the hearts of an entire nation?
 What about the lies that harm each one of us every day? *How do you fight this?* If the government came to our house to take your parent(s) away, what would you say if you knew they were innocent/guilty?
 If you thought they were innocent or guilty?
 It's complicated, isn't it?
 What would a child say?

 - reorder statements above